SufyanDanish/VLM-Survey-/README.md

 # Vision-Language Models Repository

 This repository provides a structured collection of resources for Vision-Language Models (VLMs).
-It covers key components essential for research and development in multimodal AI.
+It covers key components essential for research and development in the Vision language model.

 ## 📌 Components